github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/streaming-the-audit-log-for-your-enterprise.md

 ### Setting up streaming to Azure Event Hubs

+> [!NOTE] Event Hubs instances in Azure Government are not supported.

-Before setting up a stream in {% data variables.product.prodname_dotcom %}, you must first have an event hub namespace in Microsoft Azure.
-Next, create an event hub instance within the namespace.
-You'll need the details of this event hub instance when you set up the stream.
-See [Quickstart: Create an event hub using Azure portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) in the Microsoft documentation.
+Before setting up a stream in {% data variables.product.prodname_dotcom %}, you need:

+* An event hub namespace in Microsoft Azure
+* An event hub instance within the namespace (see [Quickstart: Create an event hub using Azure portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) in the Microsoft documentation)
-You will also need your event hub's instance name and the connection string.

 From the Microsoft Azure portal:
 1. At the top of the page, use the search box to search for "Event Hubs".